-The front desk in the lobby at the Juvenile Hall is not staffed.
+Juvenile Hall Lobby: The front desk in the lobby at the Juvenile Hall is not staffed.
 Visitors must pick up the telephone on the desk and follow the directions to obtain assistance.
-Confidential log books, court documents and paperwork are kept on the desk and in plain sight of the general public.
-Care should be taken to ensure documents and records are kept in a secure area.

-- Store log books, confidential, and court documents in an area that cannot be viewed or photographed by the general public. - There is a bank of visitor lockers in the lobby that visitors use to store items when they enter the facility.
-Several of the lockers were out of order and are in need of repair. - The lights in the lobby are kept at a low setting to conserve energy.
+Confidential visiting log books, court documents and paperwork are kept on the desk and in plain sight of the general public.
+Care should be taken to ensure court documents and probation paperwork are kept in a basket or container just inside the secure portion of the desk area.
+Professional Visiting Log Books should also be kept in an area of the desk that cannot be viewed or photographed by the general public.
+There is a bank of visitor lockers in the lobby that visitors use to store items when they enter the facility.
+Several of the lockers were out of order and are in need of repair.
+The lights in the lobby are kept at a low setting to conserve energy.
 The dim lights give the impression that the facility is closed.
 Keeping the lights on during business hours would help reduce confusion for visitors and families.